OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/README.md

 When using this repository, cite the associated article:

-**Osman Emre Turan, Oguz Misir, and Mustafa Ozden.
-"Adaptive A*/NSGA-II Framework for Multi-Goal Navigation of Mobile Robots."**
+**Turan O E, Misir O, and Ozden M 2026 Adaptive A*/NSGA-II Framework for Multi-Goal Navigation of Mobile Robots.
+Measurement Science and Technology**